ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-React Native > Native >>>> Flutter: (What NYC Recruiters Actually Asked For Over the Last Few… - <a href="https://medium.com/@akperkins1/react-native-native-flutter-what-nyc-recruiters-actually-asked-for-over-the-last-few-35cab981768b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter Pills — The Error Message Problem No One Fixes - <a href="https://medium.com/@blooapp/flutter-pills-the-error-message-problem-no-one-fixes-f12b00fb58f6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andre Perkins`**
+✍️ **posted by `Bruno Luigi`**

-<blockquote>I have a recurring AI agent that triages emails I receive from technical recruiters.
-One of the things it does is extract the skills each…
+<blockquote>There’s a specific moment in every app where the developer has already moved on and the user is left completely alone.
 Continue reading on Medium »</blockquote>

 <h3>2.
-My App Got Rejected by Apple 5 Times Before It Went Live - <a href="https://medium.com/@fatimamujahid01/my-app-got-rejected-by-apple-5-times-before-it-went-live-291c068bad8c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Vibe Coder’s Gambit: Why AI Won’t Replace You, But It Will Expose You - <a href="https://balwindersinghrajput.medium.com/the-vibe-coders-gambit-why-ai-won-t-replace-you-but-it-will-expose-you-4dff7a289210?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fatima Mujahid`**
+✍️ **posted by `Balwinder Singh Rajput`**

-<blockquote>I finally shipped my first app on the App Store.
+<blockquote>:Generative AI is the ultimate force multiplier.
+But in the wrong hands, it’s the fastest way to build a mountain of technical debt.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Create App Store Screenshots Using AppLaunchPad Templates - <a href="https://medium.com/@MiliSays/how-to-create-app-store-screenshots-using-applaunchpad-templates-854dda45f7d8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Development Trends 2026–2030 | Future of Web Development - <a href="https://medium.com/@abuqitmirshirazalmadani/react-development-trends-2026-2030-future-of-web-development-84f3dd165bfd?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mili Garg`**
+✍️ **posted by `Abuqitmirshirazalmadani`**

-<blockquote>Imagine someone scrolling past hundreds of apps, stopping at yours, and tapping install in just a few seconds, even before they read a…
+<blockquote>Future of React and Next.js Development: Trends From 2026–2030
 Continue reading on Medium »</blockquote>

 <h3>4.
-Flutter Navigation Made Easy: A Complete Guide to go_router for Mobile and Web - <a href="https://medium.com/@naman.kashyap12/flutter-navigation-made-easy-a-complete-guide-to-go-router-for-mobile-and-web-d031397c7fd6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Mid-Year Reflections From the First Half of 2026 - <a href="https://medium.com/@marilyncornelius/7-mid-year-reflections-from-the-first-half-of-2026-7987fe0e5e06?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Naman Kashyap | Senior Flutter Developer`**
+✍️ **posted by `Marilyn Cornelius`**

-<blockquote>If you’ve built a Flutter app before, you’ve probably worked with Navigator.push()
+<blockquote>I’ve been reflecting on the first six months of 2026, and how much inner work can happen while life looks busy on the outside.
+In therapy…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Quanto custa desenvolver um app: o que ninguém te conta antes de pedir o orçamento - <a href="https://medium.com/ueek-ag%C3%AAncia-digital/quanto-custa-desenvolver-um-app-o-que-ningu%C3%A9m-te-conta-antes-de-pedir-o-or%C3%A7amento-e6e5afbaa3a6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Cancelled Spotify and Built My Own Music Player — Here’s the Stack | React Native + Expo + EAS - <a href="https://medium.com/@antoniwijaya.kwok/i-cancelled-spotify-and-built-my-own-music-player-heres-the-stack-react-native-expo-eas-d45af3167a11?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryana Valcanaia`**
+✍️ **posted by `Antoni Wijaya`**

-<blockquote>Você descreveu a ideia, mandou o briefing, esperou alguns dias e recebeu o orçamento.
+<blockquote>I’ve been paying for Spotify for years.
+One day I did the math and thought: what if I just built this instead?
-Continue reading on UEEK »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Clothes Rental App Development: How to Build a Future-Ready Fashion Rental Platform - <a href="https://medium.com/@netcluesinc/clothes-rental-app-development-how-to-build-a-future-ready-fashion-rental-platform-3b4121578d30?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to Launching Your Ride-Hailing Empire: The Power of a Premium Taxi App Script - <a href="https://medium.com/@prozeneatsoffpage/the-ultimate-guide-to-launching-your-ride-hailing-empire-the-power-of-a-premium-taxi-app-script-439cd9ff8978?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Netclues`**
+✍️ **posted by `Prozensoft Technologies Private Limited`**

-<blockquote>The fashion industry is undergoing a major transformation.
-Consumers are increasingly prioritizing affordability, sustainability, and…
+<blockquote>In today’s fast-paced digital era, the demand for smart, on-demand urban mobility is higher than ever.
 Continue reading on Medium »</blockquote>

+<h3>7.
+How to Choose the Best iOS App Development Services in Canada - <a href="https://medium.com/@seo_65899/how-to-choose-the-best-ios-app-development-services-in-canada-a7b7d7bf4794?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `LoudOwls Solutions Private Limited`**

+<blockquote>The development of a mobile app is a large investment, and the selection of the development partner may or may not determine the final…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-How to claim OneXfer presale airdrop token With hashtags - <a href="https://medium.com/@barman48_41643/how-to-claim-onexfer-presale-airdrop-token-with-hashtags-f11440205a4e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Interview Horror: My Architect Level Interview - <a href="https://medium.com/@niranjanky14/android-interview-horror-my-architect-level-interview-d8dbc81402ed?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SquadBoom (SBM) `**
+✍️ **posted by `Nine Pages Of My Life`**

-<blockquote>🚀 How to Claim OneXfer ($XFX) Presale Airdrop Tokens
+<blockquote>👨🏻‍💻🤷‍♂️Who this article is for?
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Quarterly Habit That Keeps Indian Startup Teams Sharp — And Almost Nobody Does It - <a href="https://akshay-singh.medium.com/the-quarterly-habit-that-keeps-indian-startup-teams-sharp-and-almost-nobody-does-it-1bb037c17dec?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Evening Breeze and Melodies of Namcheongyu Bridge
+​A local’s guide to the most romantic summer nights in Jeonju Hanok Village. - <a href="https://medium.com/@sarahpr4002/the-evening-breeze-and-melodies-of-namcheongyu-bridge-274da3320510?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshay Singh`**
+✍️ **posted by `Rose mary`**

-<blockquote>A 20-minute app audit across your team’s devices.
-Free.
-High-impact.
-Consistently skipped.
+<blockquote>​A local’s guide to the most romantic summer nights in Jeonju Hanok Village.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your Team’s Slow Phones Are Costing Your Startup More Than You Think - <a href="https://akshay-singh.medium.com/your-teams-slow-phones-are-costing-your-startup-more-than-you-think-c721d20375ae?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ViewModel + StateFlow in Jetpack Compose: Managing State Like a Pro  - <a href="https://medium.com/@info.shaludroid/viewmodel-stateflow-in-jetpack-compose-managing-state-like-a-pro-5c6ab2aeea77?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshay Singh`**
+✍️ **posted by `Shalu Gupta`**

-<blockquote>Device performance isn’t an IT problem.
-For early-stage Indian startups, it’s an operations problem.
+<blockquote>Part 4 of the Jetpack Compose Beginner Series
 Continue reading on Medium »</blockquote>

+<h3>4.
+Google’s New Android Verification Rule Could End Anonymous App Publishing - <a href="https://levelup.gitconnected.com/google-android-developer-id-verification-c6715e787e02?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pragnesh Ghoda`**

+<blockquote>Google says it’s about security.
+Critics worry it’s another step toward a world where publishing software requires permission, paperwork…
+Continue reading on Level Up Coding »</blockquote>

+<h3>5.
+If I switch jobs in IT now, I will ask myself these 5 questions. - <a href="https://levelup.gitconnected.com/if-i-switch-jobs-in-it-now-i-will-ask-myself-these-5-questions-5aa6385b7a29?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dilipchandar`**

+<blockquote>My checklist to be cautious while switching jobs
+Continue reading on Level Up Coding »</blockquote>

+<h3>6.
+Jaiho 91 App Not Opening?
+9 Practical Fixes That May Help Android Users - <a href="https://medium.com/@austin141920/jaiho-91-app-not-opening-9-practical-fixes-that-may-help-android-users-003b52362375?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tarif Hossain`**

+<blockquote>Few things are more frustrating than tapping an app only to watch it freeze on the loading screen, crash immediately, or refuse to open at…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Static vs Dynamic Dispatch in Swift — Pass Your Job Interview - <a href="https://medium.com/macoclock/static-vs-dynamic-dispatch-in-swift-pass-your-job-interview-d26620cc40cf?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+6 iOS Interview Questions for Junior Developers — Part 4 - <a href="https://medium.com/@gursimran1/6-ios-interview-questions-for-junior-developers-part-4-32087dbcad0f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tony Trejo`**
+✍️ **posted by `Gursimran Singh`**

-<blockquote>You’ve shipped a “fast” app that’s quietly paying a tax on every method call.
-Here’s what’s actually happening.
+<blockquote>Hello readers, I’m back with another round of essential iOS interview questions for all junior developers.
+If you’ve been following along…
-Continue reading on Mac O’Clock »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-[Nugget iOS] How to Enable True Animated Wallpapers on iOS (No Jailbreak Required) - <a href="https://nuggetios.medium.com/nugget-ios-how-to-enable-true-animated-wallpapers-on-ios-no-jailbreak-required-d8fa9aaefdda?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“The Compiler Is Unable to Type-Check This Expression in Reasonable Time” — What’s Actually Going… - <a href="https://medium.com/@swifttoday/the-compiler-is-unable-to-type-check-this-expression-in-reasonable-time-whats-actually-going-c4768a8c299e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nugget iOS`**
+✍️ **posted by `SwiftToday`**

-<blockquote>Transform your lock screen with motion wallpapers using Nugget, PosterBoard tweaks, and curated live collections.
+<blockquote>Swift · iOS & macOS · Error Handling
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Organizing Your Notes.
-Apple Notes Has a Smarter Way - <a href="https://medium.com/macoclock/stop-organizing-your-notes-apple-notes-has-a-smarter-way-61056d81488b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native 0.85: A New Animation Engine, Smarter Testing, and HTTPS Dev Support - <a href="https://medium.com/@hrupesh/react-native-0-85-a-new-animation-engine-smarter-testing-and-https-dev-support-3aacd5389cef?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Saghir`**
+✍️ **posted by `Rupesh Chaudhari`**

-<blockquote>The built-in automation can turn Apple Notes into a self-organizing system.
+<blockquote>React Native 0.85 is here, and it’s a release worth paying attention to.
+While it may not carry the headline weight of something like the…
-Continue reading on Mac O’Clock »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-I Tried Every iPhone App Blocker to Fix My Screen Time. - <a href="https://medium.com/@lucasdelucasllll/i-tried-every-iphone-app-blocker-to-fix-my-screen-time-40e7d7973548?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Is Becoming More Like iOS And That’s Actually Good News - <a href="https://medium.com/@androidlab/android-is-becoming-more-like-ios-and-thats-actually-good-news-26ae4524e3f8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas`**
+✍️ **posted by `AndroidLab by Andre`**

-<blockquote>If you’ve ever set an iOS Screen Time limit, hit it, and tapped “Ignore Limit” without a second thought, you already understand why a…
+<blockquote>Google’s design language, gesture system, and developer tooling are quietly converging with Apple’s ecosystem.
 Continue reading on Medium »</blockquote>

-<h3>5. iPhone Features I Think More People Should Know About - <a href="https://medium.com/@tsumit849/iphone-features-i-think-more-people-should-know-about-6a2ed17019ea?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+How to Get More Downloads for Your iOS App: Strategies That Top Developers Swear By - <a href="https://medium.com/@bhumibhuva18/how-to-get-more-downloads-for-your-ios-app-strategies-that-top-developers-swear-by-c897af464346?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tsumit`**
+✍️ **posted by `BB - iOS Developer`**

-<blockquote>Even in 2026, Many iPhone Users Still Haven’t Discovered These Features
+<blockquote>From App Store Optimization to Apple Intelligence — here’s how to grow your app’s reach without burning your marketing budget.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Apple Just Rebuilt Siri From the Ground Up.
-Here Is What Actually Changed. - <a href="https://medium.com/the-engineering-brief/apple-just-rebuilt-siri-from-the-ground-up-here-is-what-actually-changed-27166056248c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Morgan Ellis`**

-<blockquote>iOS 27 brings a fully rebuilt Siri powered by Google Gemini, a CEO changing the guard, and AI features that reach every iPhone back to the…
-Continue reading on The Engineering Brief »</blockquote>

-<h3>7.
-AI can finally see the iOS simulator! serve-sim lets Cursor/Claude directly control the simulator - <a href="https://githubdaily.medium.com/ai-can-finally-see-the-ios-simulator-serve-sim-lets-cursor-claude-directly-control-the-simulator-fe5167eaa681?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Writing Messy API Code: Here’s How Senior iOS Developers Design a Network Layer in Swift - <a href="https://medium.com/@bhumibhuva18/stop-writing-messy-api-code-heres-how-senior-ios-developers-design-a-network-layer-in-swift-86a52bf167b1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chimin`**
+✍️ **posted by `BB - iOS Developer`**

-<blockquote>When using Claude Code or Cursor to tweak the UI, you always have to stare at the simulator, check the appearance, and then describe it to…
+<blockquote>A practical, opinionated guide to building a clean, testable, and scalable network layer using Swift’s modern async/await — no spaghetti…
 Continue reading on Medium »</blockquote>